 Working remotely is a growing trend in U.S. business, with more companies choosing to hire remote employees and freelancers instead of on-site workers.
 The best way for companies to help workers during these uncertain times is by increasing company culture.
 That’s why we did the hard part for you – we’ve compiled 3 easy ways to save company culture for your remote team.

 Employees who work remotely have found that remote working has improved their company’s overall experiences.
-This is because they are able to avoid crowded transportation, reduce stress, and have increased sense of control over their work setting.
-Clearly there must be something good about being in your own comfort zone!
+This is because they are able to avoid crowded transportation, reduce stress, and have an increased sense of control over their work setting.
+Clearly, there must be something good about being in your own comfort zone!

 Why It’s Important to Save Company Culture